EluciusFTW/SpectreCoff/README.md

 **Note**: Several features of Spectre.Console depend on UTF8 Encoding.
 If you experience unexpected output when handling UTF8 characters check the Spectre.Console [best practices](https://spectreconsole.net/best-practices).

-### Modules
-You can generate a bar chart breaking down our progress porting the Spectre.Console modules with the command `progress`.
-The majority is already usable, but mostly some documentation is still missing.

 ### Deviations from Spectre
 The Spectre widget _Rows_ does not have it's own module as the `Many` case of `OutputPayload` covers the same functionality.